killianperez/periodic-send-image-album-telegram/README.md

 <img src="https://cdn.kprz.fr/git/warn.png">

 ## Why the code looks like nothing! (in original.py)
 Basically it was a challenge that was given to me by a friend.
-These conditions are:
+These conditions are:<BR/>
-→ Done a code WITH LESS THAN 21 LINES (commentary, settings and log are not taken into account) → Done this in only 2 hours...
+→ Done a code WITH LESS THAN 21 LINES (commentary, settings and log are not taken into account)<BR/>
+→ Done this in only 2 hours...

 ## Note
 !!!
-THIS CODE CONTAINS A KNOWN BUG !!!
+THIS CODE CONTAINS A KNOWN BUG !!!<BR/>
 → At the end of folder some image will be repeated...

 # Description
-0. RESET FILE lock.txt IF CONTAINS SOMETHING
+0. RESET FILE lock.txt IF CONTAINS SOMETHING<BR/>
-1. Choose a folder where put image
+1. Choose a folder where put image<BR/>
-2. Connect your telegram bot then get id of channel
+2. Connect your telegram bot then get id of channel<BR/>
-3. Choose period (in second)
+3. Choose period (in second)<BR/>
-4. Launch script named launcher.py
+4. Launch script named launcher.py<BR/>
 5. That's all...

 # License (All files in this project)  <img src="https://img.shields.io/github/license/Kenmeiyoki/periodic-send-image-album-telegram?style=plastic" alt="kenmeiyoki" />